GerritCodeReview/k8s-gerrit/helm-charts/reviewdb/README.md

 The `mysql-master.cnf`- and `mysql-slave.cnf`-files are mutually exclusive.
 Comment out the contents of the file, that is not needed, depending on installing a master or slave database.

+##### Initialization files

+- `initialize_reviewdb.sql`

+Creates a database called 'reviewdb', that can be used by Gerrit for the ReviewDB.
+Leave this file unchanged.

+- `create_repl_user.sql`

+Creates a user, that can be used for database replication.
+This user is only needed on the master database and only, when the data is supposed to be replicated to slaves.
+To use it, uncomment the code and change the username, password and certificate subject as needed.

 ## Aditional configuration steps